 The College of Engineering at the University is committed to excellence in undergraduate and graduate education.
 The College of Engineering was founded in 1914 and is the second oldest college at the University.
 The College embraces the departments of Biomedical Engineering, Chemical Engineering, Civil Engineering, Electrical and Computer Engineering, and Mechanical Engineering.
-The current research focus of the College includes: gas turbine technology, filtration technology, nanotechnology, lightweight automobile research, aero-propulsion technology, catalysis, industrial controls, computational mechanics, smart materials, composites and civil structures, and a variety of modeling and simulation issues of engineering problems.
+The current research focus of the College includes: gas turbine technology, filtration technology, catalysis, industrial controls, computational mechanics, smart materials, composites and civil structures, and a variety of modeling and simulation issues of engineering problems.
 During the academic year 1989-90, the College adopted interdisciplinary procedures for the doctoral program offered by the College.
 The program is truly interdisciplinary in nature.